Allomothering: Allomothering in apes

-Apes may refuse to share infants because of fears for their safety.
-Chimpanzee infants are at risk of being killed by infanticidal males, for reproductive access to the mother, and females, for greater access to resources, and young alloparents might not be experienced enough to successfully protect the infant.
+Similar to cercopithencine monkeys, apes may refuse to share infants due to fears for their safety.
+Chimpanzee infants are at risk of being killed by infanticidal males (for reproductive access to the mother) and females (for greater access to resources).
+Moreover, young alloparents might not be experienced enough to successfully protect the infant from such threats.
 Females typically leave their natal groups, so available allomothers are usually non kin.

-However, research by Bădescu, Watts, Katzenberg, & Sellen on wild chimpanzees at Ngogo, Uganda observed allomothering with some individuals.
-They found large variation on rates of allomothering within the group.
+However, research on wild chimpanzees at Ngogo, Uganda observed allomothering with some individuals.
+They found significant variation on rates of allomothering within the group.
 Experienced mothers allowed more allomothering, perhaps because siblings often acted as allomothers.
-Allomaternal care in chimpanzees provides mothers with reproductive benefits.
-This research found that infants who received more allomaternal handling nursed less frequently and so their mothers lactated less.
+Allomaternal care in chimpanzees provides mothers with reproductive benefits; infants who received more allomaternal care nursed less frequently, and so their mothers lactated less.
 Longer periods between nursing due to allomaternal care led to reduced lactation and faster infant weaning, but not increased infant mortality, and faster return of ovulation for mothers.
-The mothers were able to reduce their inter-birth intervals and so increase their reproductive success.
-However, mothers with previous offspring wean their infants faster, so reduced weaning time may be due to experience or mothers with previous offspring may produce more nutritious milk, and the noted differences in weaning time may not have to do with allomaternal care.
+The mothers were able to reduce their inter-birth intervals and thereby increase their reproductive success.

+However, mothers with previous offspring wean their infants faster, so reduced weaning time may be due to experience, or mothers with previous offspring may produce more nutritious milk, and the noted differences in weaning time may not be connected to allomaternal care.